Story Time

 Some Reflection

-We were not blessed money to open a restaurant, but we opened a small restaurant because we had a dream.
+We were not blessed with the money normally required to open a restaurant, but we opened a small restaurant because we had a dream.
 Sleepless nights, faith, friends and family compensated for the money we didn’t have and continue to do so.
 If we ever lose respect for our blessings and where we come from, the restaurant is doomed to fail.
 Our customers don’t just come to Miller’s for good food, they come because we treat them like family and truly care about their experience.
 It is important that each and every customer and employee understands who we are and what we’re about.
 We aren’t stopping at making that Top 50 List, we want to be one of the top restaurants people think of when they are asked about where to eat in Texas.

 This restaurant is our home, and in many ways, it’s all we have.
 So much of our life has been used to build this place, and we still get excited to see you walk through the doors.